proger/erlfsmon/README.md

 ## erlfsmon

-`erlfsmon` is a wrapper around [fswatch](https://github.com/emcrisostomo/fswatch) used as port.
+`erlfsmon` is a tiny (under 100 LOC) wrapper around [fswatch](https://github.com/emcrisostomo/fswatch) used as port.
 It used to support more backends, see [previous releases](https://github.com/proger/erlfsmon/releases).

 The application relies on `fswatch` present in `$PATH`.